-Brexit in play: May's job on the line as parliament tries multiple choice
+Brexit in play: parliament tries multiple choice as May's job on the line

 Before that, lawmakers start a debate on what sort of EU divorce the world’s fifth largest economy should go for.
 They will vote at 1900 GMT on a ballot paper for as many proposals as they wish.
 Results will be announced after 2100 GMT.

 “The prime minister might get a deal over the line on Thursday or Friday,” said Oliver Letwin, a Conservative former cabinet minister who has led parliament’s unusual power grab.
-“If she does, no one would be happier than I am.”

-“If, however, that doesn’t happen and if we do go forward to Monday, and if on Monday one or more propositions get a majority backing in the House of Commons, then we will have to work with the government to get the government to implement them.”
+If not, lawmakers will try again on Monday to find a majority for an alternative, Letwin said.

 The uncertainty around Brexit, the United Kingdom’s most significant political and economic move since World War Two, has left allies and investors aghast.

-The head of the European Council Donald Tusk urged the European Parliament to be open to a long Brexit extension and not to ignore the British people who wanted to remain in the EU.
+European Council chief Donald Tusk urged the European Parliament to be open to a long Brexit extension and not to ignore the British people who wanted to remain in the EU.

-“You cannot betray the six million people who signed the petition to revoke Article 50, the one million people who marched for a People’s Vote, or the increasing majority of people who want to remain in the European Union,” said Tusk, who chairs summits of EU leaders.

-Britons voted 52-48 percent to leave the EU in the 2016 referendum.
+The campaign chief of the 2016 “Vote Leave” group, Dominic Cummings, said opponents of EU membership should start rebuilding the network and would win by a bigger margin if there was another referendum.

 Opponents fear Brexit will divide the West as it grapples with both the unconventional U.S. presidency of Donald Trump and growing assertiveness from Russia and China.